SNAP Benefits in Pennsylvania: How to Apply and Qualify

 EBT Deposit Schedule in Pennsylvania

-Pennsylvania deposits SNAP benefits based on the last digit of your case number.
-Knowing your specific payment date helps you budget for groceries and manage your funds throughout the month.
+In Pennsylvania, your SNAP benefits are deposited monthly on a schedule based on the last digit of your case number.
+Knowing your specific payment date is important for managing your monthly food budget effectively.

-You can find your specific payment date in our Pennsylvania deposit schedule.
+You can find your specific payment date in our Pennsylvania deposit schedule guide.

 How to Check Your EBT Card Balance

-You can check your balance through the ConnectEBT online portal, by calling the number on your card, or by checking your latest store receipt.
+You can check your balance through Pennsylvania’s online portal, by calling the number on your card, or on your last grocery receipt.
+You can also use the free Benny app to see your balance and get cashback, or check it at an ATM.

 Check Your Pennsylvania EBT Balance